-SquareOne Family Justice Center Breaks Ground in Wentworth
+SquareOne Family Justice Center breaks ground in Wentworth

 “It’s badly needed for the women who are battered and have to leave their situation … this is so important for them and for their children,’’ said Kathy Cox of Eden, the mother of two daughters who work for Help, Incorporated.

-For her daughter, Joanna Cox of Eden, working for New Beginnings, Too, Help, Incorporated's resale shop in Eden, has brought great reward.
-Cox often helps in choosing new wardrobes for women who have left violent homes with only the clothes on their backs.
+She said the work her daughter Joanna Cox has done for the nonprofit’s resale shop in Eden has brought great reward.
+She often helps in choosing new wardrobes for women who have left violent homes with only the clothes they were wearing when they fled.

-“I like being able to assist them and just helping them out, getting them clothes that they need, helping make sure that they have what they need,’’ Cox said.

 The groundbreaking “is definitely a milestone … a solid step forward,’’ said Anita Webster of Mayodan, a children’s assistant for Help, Incorporated’s affiliated Child Advocacy Center.

-And for those who may not realize that abuse is a real problem in Rockingham County, numbers tell the story.

-Felissa Ferrell, director of the Rockingham County Department of Health & Human Services, told guests at the ceremony that her agency has seen staggering numbers of abuse cases this past year.
+Felissa Ferrell, director of the Rockingham County Department of Health and Human Services, told those at the ceremony that her agency has seen staggering numbers of abuse cases this past year.

+Ferrell reported that the county received 195 adult protective services reports and confirmed abuse, neglect or exploitation in 103 of those cases.

+“With a substantiation rate of 34%, we are well above the state rate of 24%’’ in such cases, Ferrell said.

 Add to that, during 2019-2020, Help, Incorporated received over 500 crisis calls and served more than 1,600 clients, Ferrell said.